Sapphic Heat Worksheet

 Worksheet 18

 Print this worksheet on its own.
 The print view removes the site header, menus, footer, and page navigation.
+For a clean PDF, turn off browser headers and footers in the print dialog.

 Use after finishing a chapter or full relationship arc.